 Membership is automatic for parents.
 You are encouraged to be actively involved so that the Association can provide the school with additional equipment which is often outside the scope of the financial budget.
 QEGSA has financed various projects within the school, such as the minibuses, picnic areas, ICT equipment, and the Library redevelopment through its Development Fund.
-Currently it is fundraising for the 125th Anniversary appeal.

-Queen Elizabeth's Girls' School
+Queen Elizabeth's Girls' School High Street Barnet Hertfordshire EN5 5RR www.qegschool.org.uk

-High Street

-Barnet

-Hertfordshire

-EN5 5RR

-Tel: 020 8449 2984 Fax: 020 8441 2322 Email: office@qegschool.org.uk www.qegschool.org.uk
+Tel: 020 8449 2984 Fax: 020 8441 2322

+Email: office@qegschool.org.uk